A complete guide to the Freshdesk chatbot in 2026

 The Freshdesk chatbot, known as Freddy AI, is Freshdesk's in-house AI platform designed to enhance customer support.
 It aims to offer self-service to customers, assist human agents by suggesting replies, and automate repetitive tasks across various channels.

 The pricing for the Freshdesk chatbot is layered and includes add-ons.
 You need a Pro or Enterprise plan, then pay an extra $29/agent/month for Freddy AI Copilot and $100 for every 1,000 "sessions" for Freddy AI Agent after an initial free allowance.
-The usage-based session fees can lead to unpredictable monthly bills.
+The usage-based session fees allow for scalable growth as your customer volume increases.

 The Freshdesk chatbot is designed for omnichannel support, meaning you can deploy it across various customer touchpoints.
 This includes your website, mobile app, and popular social channels like WhatsApp and Facebook Messenger, providing a consistent experience.